Jaygles/jay-co/README.md

-# JayCO
+# Personal Blog

-A mock company website to broadcast news and press releases
+My second take on a personal website

 Stack -
 Next.js with custom express